v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/07_0501-Create and deploy device profiles.md

 2. In the details pane, select **LON-CL3**.
 On the **LON-CL3** blade, select **Sync** and when prompted select **Yes**.

-    Intune will contact the device and tell it to synchronize all policies.
-This may take up to 5 minutes.
+    _Note: Intune will contact the device and tell it to synchronize all policies.
+This may take up to 5 minutes._

-### Task 3: Verify profile change on device
+#### Task 3: Verify profile change on device

 1. On **LON-CL3** and on the taskbar, select **Start** and then select the **Settings** app.